FICO Credit Scores: What Do They Mean?

 - Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 These factors are assigned weights based on the formula being used.
 Each formula produces a single number which may vary slightly by agency.
 Credit scores can be as low as 300 and as high as 800.
 Higher is always better.
 Most borrowers getting a mortgage these days score 620 or above.

 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Raising your credit score
+Improving your score

-Getting your credit score
+Know your FICO score

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.

-Want to know more about credit scores?
-Give us a call at (916) 399-5500.
+Curious about credit scores?
+Give us a call: (916) 399-5500.